Thursday, February 26, 7:30 pm; Friday, February 27, 7:30 pm;

 $20 ($15 ASF Members)

 Written and directed by Einar Bjørge (Norway, 2013).
-A one-woman play presenting an intimate portrait of the world famous Norwegian soprano Kirsten Flagstad (1895 – 1962), portrayed by Norwegian co-producer and actress Nina Bendiksen, Flagstad – Triumph and Tragedy utilizes rare live recordings and newly released source material, including personal correspondence, to portray Kirsten, the woman, as well as the artist Flagstad – considered the voice of the century.
+A one-woman play that presents an intimate portrait of the world famous Norwegian soprano Kirsten Flagstad (1895-1962).
+Featuring Norwegian co-producer and actress Nina Bendiksen, Flagstad – Triumph and Tragedy utilizes rare live recordings and newly released source material, including personal correspondence, to portray the woman considered to be the voice of the century.

 Highlighting key moments in Flagstad’s life and career, the play presents, in her own words, confessions and reflections that she never once shared in public during her lifetime.

 The play first opened in June 2013 at The Flagstad Festival in Hamar – the soprano’s birth community – and has since been performed at numerous venues in Norway.
 This production, performed in Norwegian, has also been shown at Flagstad´s summer residence Amalienborg in southern Norway, as well as during the Oslo Opera Festival in 2013.
-Flagstad – Triumph and Tragedy also marked the 80th anniversary of Flagstad’s debut at the Metropolitan Opera in February 1935 that launched her into international stardom.
+Flagstad – Triumph and Tragedy also marked the 80th anniversary of Flagstad’s February 1935 debut at the Metropolitan Opera, which launched her into international stardom.

 About the playwright and director